TriCG and TriMR: Two Iterative Methods for Symmetric Quasi-Definite Systems: Implementation and numerical experiments

 Based upon \Cref{alg:ssy}, it is possible to develop a third method in the spirit of \SYMMLQ that we could name \TriLQ.
 The \TriLQ subproblem selects \(z_k\) in~\eqref{eq:xy} as the solution of the minimum-norm subproblem

 where \(S_{k-1,k}\) is the leading \((2k-2)\)\(\times\)\((2k)\) submatrix of \(S_{k+1,k}\) in~\eqref{eq:sqd-block-lanczos}.
 The subproblem can be solved via the LQ factorization of \(S_{k-1,k}\).
 Much of \TriLQ would be similar to block-\SYMMLQ: iterates are updated along orthogonal directions, the \(H\)-norm of the iterates increases monotonically, and the \(H\)-norm of the error decreases monotonically.
 At each iteration, \TriLQ allows the user to transfer to the \TriCG iterate.
 Because the \TriCG iterate always exists for~\eqref{eq:sqd}, \TriLQ might not have have any advantage in practice, other than completing the family of numerical methods based on \Cref{alg:ssy}.
-However, the \TriLQ iterate is always well defined, even when \(N = 0\), whereas \TriCG may break down in that case.
+However, the \TriLQ iterate remains well defined for the saddle-point system~\eqref{eq:saddle_point}, whereas \TriCG may break down in that case.

 The strong connection between \TriCG and block-\CGM with blocks of size \(2\) suggests that \TriCG might also be useful to approximate eigenvalues.
 We leave the investigation of such extensions to future work.